xquery/xquerydoc/README.md

 Parses xqDoc comments from your xquery and generates a set of API level documentation implemented in pure XQuery v1.0.

-The following versions of XQuery are supported.

-  * XQuery v1.0
-  * XQuery 1.0-ml
-  * XQuery v3.0

 xquerydoc commandline uses XMLCalabash (which ships with Saxon) though as xquerydoc is implemented in pure XQuery v1.0 you may also invoke from most XQuery processors (Saxon, MarkLogic, XQilla, eXist ...).